The Summer '18 edition of Kit You Can't Do Without

 3T R Superergo Team and 3T Aeronova Team handlebars

 For summer riding, our go-to handlebar preference would be a flat 'aero' style top section.
 It's a combination of both comfort and practicality.
 Great for climbing, general riding and rocking that 'lead out forearms on the bars' pro peloton look.
 The compact shape allows for a shallow drop which remains comfortable even after long periods tucked in on them.
 These bars do it all and with style.
-There's a wide range of aero bars on the market, we chose 3T because we've used them in the past and they tick all the right boxes. £230
+There's a wide range of aero handlebars on the market at present, we chose 3T because we've used them in the past and still they tick all the right boxes for us. £230

 Campagnolo Litech socks

 We call it 'stylish functionality' - that indefinable but unmistakable factor that equates to: 'look good, ride better'.
 For us, black is the new white for tanned summer legs and white cycling shoes.
 Smothered with Italian flair and gusto, these socks are definitely our summer go-to.
 We like the turquoise version in equal measure as well. £14